 The projects are funded under a new NERC scheme, the Environmental Science Impact Programme, which aims to bring research organisations, businesses, policymakers and the third sector together to use their extensive knowledge, experience and contacts to boost regional economic growth.

-- South West Partnership for Environment & Economic Prosperity (SWEEP), worth £4m over five years, aims to significantly improve the economic prosperity of the South West.
+- South West Partnership for Environment & Economic Prosperity (SWEEP), worth £4 million over five years, aims to significantly improve the economic prosperity of the South West.
 The project will be led from the University of Exeter.

-- Yorkshire Integrated Catchment Solutions Programme (Yorkshire iCASP), worth £4·7m over five years and led from the University of Leeds, aims to generate economic impacts worth £50m to Yorkshire.
+- Yorkshire Integrated Catchment Solutions Programme (Yorkshire iCASP), worth £4·7 million over five years and led from the University of Leeds, aims to generate economic impacts worth £50 million to Yorkshire.

 NERC Chief Executive Professor Duncan Wingham said: